ydernov/typing-effect/DEVNOTES.md

 ```
 For this task, I initially used [jq](https://jqlang.github.io/jq/), which is a CLI tool for working with JSON and is available in GitHub Actions by default.
 I created a script that parsed the `coverage-summary.json` file, extracted the necessary values, performed the required calculations, assigned colors, and generated a JSON output based on that.

 I used [this playgroung](https://jqplay.org/) for writing the script and a local jq installation for testing said script.
 And it worked, but not on GitHub.
-Because both local jq and playground's jq are on were on version 1.7.1, while GitHub only had 1.6 (with no plans for updates, as I read in one post).
+Because both local jq and playground's jq were on version 1.7.1, while GitHub only had 1.6 (with no plans for updates, as I read in one post).
 So I've scrapped it and rewrote it in JS with [actions/github-script](https://github.com/actions/github-script).
 The code does the following:
 - gathers total percentage values from four main categories - "lines", "statements", "functions", "branches" and calculates their average
 - runs the average against colorRanges keys, to get the matching key: